 - Roads End Hike – 2.6 mi, 15 ft, easy

 - Devil’s Punchbowl State Natural Area – quick stop and you can see it from the parking lot.
-Doesn’t look all that special unless you go at sunset.
+It doesn’t look all that special unless you go at sunset.

-- Marine Discovery Cruise – the Sealife cruise takes approximately 2 hours, where they look for gray whales, harbor porpoise, seals, sea lions, pelicans, bald eagles, and marine birds (depending on the time of year).
+- Marine Discovery Cruise – the Sealife cruise takes ~2 hours, where they look for gray whales, harbor porpoise, seals, sea lions, pelicans, and bald eagles (depending on the time of year).

-- Yaquina Head Lighthouse at Yaquina Head Outstanding Natural Area (BLM) – it’s Oregon’s tallest lighthouse at 93 ft.
-The structure was completed in 1874 and is Oregon’s second oldest continuously operating lighthouse.
-The area is also amazing for tide pooling.
-I’ve never seen so many creatures concentrated in one spot.
+- Yaquina Head Lighthouse at Yaquina Head Outstanding Natural Area (BLM) – Oregon’s tallest lighthouse at 93 ft.
+The structure was completed in 1874 and is Oregon’s second-oldest continuously operating lighthouse.
+The area is amazing for tide pooling.
+I’ve never seen such a huge concentration of creatures in one spot.

 - Historic Newport Bayfront – See the sea lions on the public piers and private docks.
-It has a nice view of the Yaquina Bay Bridge and is also a nice area to do some souvenir shopping.
+It has a nice view of the Yaquina Bay Bridge and has some nice souvenir shopping.